peihua-chen/high_quality_interdisciplinary_research/README.md

 You can run Data_Analysis.ipynb in Jupyter Notebook with the files called from Google Drive, or you can re-pull all the files.

+Note that this project was developed on Windows 10, so the "\\" characters in file paths may need to be changed to "/" for other Linux/Mac.

 ## Authors